Campbell-Orde baronets

-The Orde, later Campbell-Orde Baronetcy, of Morpeth in the County of Northumberland, is a title in the Baronetage of Great Britain.
+The Orde, later Campbell-Orde baronetcy, of Morpeth in the County of Northumberland, is a title in the Baronetage of Great Britain.
 It was created on 9 August 1790 for the naval commander John Orde.
-He was the younger brother of Thomas Orde-Powlett, 1st Baron Bolton (see Baron Bolton for more information on this branch of the family).
-The third Baronet assumed in 1880 by Royal licence the additional surname of Campbell, which was that of his maternal grandfather Peter Campbell, of Kilmory.
+He was the younger brother of Thomas Orde-Powlett, 1st Baron Bolton.

+The 3rd Baronet assumed in 1880 by Royal licence the additional surname of Campbell, which was that of his maternal grandfather Peter Campbell of Kilmory House.

+The title is as of marked vacant on the Official Roll.